TeamTreehouseGroup/Our-First-Project/README.md

 ####If you have specific color theme in mind, please share it under

 Paul - I have Dark as my choice, but it's a little broad.
 I'd just want to try and stay away from anything on a color wheel that is brighter than anything set to a 75% brightness.
 (If that makes sense at all!)
+Also found a nice little pleasant color pallette. :) <a href="https://kuler.adobe.com/Vintage-Ralph-Lauren-color-theme-2216979/">Darker, more earthly colors</a>

 ###Width of the page